isabella232/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/t-psdk-dhls-1.4-configure/c-psdk-dhls-1.4-ui-configure/t-psdk-dhls-1.4-ui-seek-scrub-bar-display.md

    function seek(position:Number):void;
    ```

-   You can seek only in the asset’s seekable duration.
+   You can seek only in the asset's seekable duration.
 For video on demand, the duration is from 0 through the asset's duration.

    >[!TIP]
    >